 Aleta S2 can stitch photos automatically in-camera, in 360 equirectangular format, saved into the Micro SD card.
 You don’t need to do anything.

-In the final version, the dynamic range looks much better than the prototype.
+The dynamic range looks much better than the prototype, although nowhere as good as the dynamic range of a spherical panorama from a DSLR.
 In the screenshot below, the photo was taken in sunny 16 conditions, yet even the highlights on the metallic lions and the white sphere were all preserved, as were the details in the shadows of the trees in the background.

-Flare appears well controlled.
-There appears to be no reduction in contrast.
+Flare appears controlled insofar as there appears to be little reduction in contrast.
+However, there are some flare artifacts.

 WDR Sample Photos